Lena Dunham: 2012–17: Mainstream success with Girls and first book

 Dunham's television series, Girls, was greenlit by HBO in early 2011.
-Three episodes were screened to positive response at the 2012 South by Southwest Festival.
+Three episodes were screened to positive responses at the 2012 South by Southwest Festival.
 The series follows Hannah Horvath (portrayed by Dunham), a 20-something writer struggling to get by in New York City.
 Some of the struggles facing Dunham's character Hannah—including being cut off financially from her parents, becoming a writer and making unfortunate decisions—are inspired by Dunham's real-life experiences.

 Dunham said Girls reflects a part of the population not portrayed in the 1998 HBO series Sex and the City.
 "Gossip Girl was teens duking it out on the Upper East Side and Sex and the City was women who [had] figured out work and friends and now want to nail romance and family life.
 There was this 'hole-in-between' space that hadn't really been addressed," she said.
 The pilot intentionally references Sex and the City, as producers wanted to make it clear that the driving force behind Girls is that the characters were inspired by the former HBO series and moved to New York to pursue their dreams.
 Dunham herself says she "revere[s] that show just as much as any girl of my generation".

 The first season premiered on HBO on April 15, 2012, and received critical acclaim.
 The New York Times applauded the series, writing that "Girls may be the millennial generation's rebuttal to Sex and the City, but the first season was at times as cruelly insightful and bleakly funny as Louie on FX or Curb Your Enthusiasm on HBO."
-James Poniewozik from Time reserved high praise for the series, calling it "raw, audacious, nuanced and richly, often excruciatingly funny".
-Despite the acclaim, the series also generated significant criticism over its lack of racial representation and Dunham's frequent on-screen nudity.
+James Poniewozik from Time had high praise for the series, calling it "raw, audacious, nuanced and richly, often excruciatingly funny".
+Despite the acclaim, the series also generated criticism over its lack of racial representation and Dunham's frequent on-screen nudity.